 West Virginia Division of Rehabilitation Services staff are required to complete a confidentiality agreement.
 The agreement is utilized to ensure that all West Virginia Division of Rehabilitation Services staff with access to protected information or any other information deemed confidential, fully understand their obligations to limit their use of such information and to protect such information from disclosure.
-The agreement also details special attention items, as well as definitions of different types of information including personal health information (PHI), personally identifiable information (PII), sensitive personally identifiable information (SPII), and nonpublic personal information (NPII).
+The agreement also details special attention items, as well as definitions of different types of information including personal health information (PHI), personally identifiable information (PII).
 The confidentiality agreement pertains to information in all forms, including electronic and paper.